ENE431 Shipping Economics and Analytics

 - is familiar with recent development in data-driven analysis applied to the freight markets and ship operation.

-- understands how to apply advanced economic models and concepts in international shipping and offshore industries
+- understands how to apply advanced economic models and concepts in international shipping

-- finds, synthesizes, and presents information on the international shipping and offshore markets
+- finds, synthesizes, and presents information on the international shipping

 - can communicate with industry practitioners using correct terminology